-No matter which adaption of the Shinsengumi story you play, Hijikata is always the same, so I kind of knew what to expect from Hijikata before I even started this route.
+No matter which adaption of the Shinsengumi story you play.
+Hijikata is always the same.
+So I kind of knew what to expect from Hijikata before I even started this route.
 Well Voltage did not disappoint, he turned out exactly as I would imaging the Vice-commander of the Shinsengumi to be.

-The moon on a cold winter’s night
+Thoughts on Toshizo Hijikata: The moon on a cold winter’s night

-A fondness for strong-hearted women
+Thoughts on the MC: A fondness for strong-hearted women

 I think she is allowed to have some moments of fear and despair, it’s a human response.
-The one thing I did not like was how quickly she fell for Shin, I get it when your only other option is a demon commander, you kind of want to latch on the first hot guy to show you kindness.
-Aside from that I was impressed by the way she handled herself, she was even willing to die for the Shinsengumi cause which I loved!
+The one thing I did not like was how quickly she fell for Shin.
+I get it when your only other option is a demon commander, you kind of want to latch on the first hot guy to show you kindness.
+Aside from that I was impressed by the way she handled herself.
+She is even willing to die for the Shinsengumi cause which I loved!
 This MC was a total badass!

-Do I Recommend His Route?
+Do I Recommend Hijikata’s Route?

 There are two endings available in Era of Samurai: Code of Love: Written by Fate and Written by Love.
 In the Written in Love Ending, the ronin are defeated (Ikedaya Incident) and the town’s opinion of the Shinsengumi becomes more positive.
 After resting in town for the night the Shinsengumi return to the compound for some much needed celebration.
 Slipping away from the festivities, Hijikata and the MC share a passionate moment alone bathed in moonlight.
 In the Written in Fate Ending the townspeople turn on the Shinsengumi.
-Now that the ronin are dead, Hijikata tries to send the MC away, but she stubbornly insists on staying by his side.
+Now that the ronin are dead, Hijikata tries to send the MC away.
+But she stubbornly insists on staying by his side.
 The game ends with an emotionally charged and bittersweet romantic moment between the MC and Hijikata.
 I prefer the Written in Love ending hands down, moonlight vows and a haiku for the win!!